 - All caching features

 The custom caching from SiteGround looks promising but needs many other features to have a complete caching solution.
-It’s bit confusing to add HTTPS / PHP update options in the SG Optimizer plugin while the needed caching features are missing.
-At this point of time we still recommend to enable SG Optimizer and Supercacher settings along with additional caching or minification plugin.
-We believe SiteGround will add more features to the plugin or cPanel in future.
+It’s bit confusing to add HTTPS / PHP update options in the SG Optimizer plugin while the needed caching features do not work properly.
+At this point of time we still recommend to enable SG Optimizer and SuperCacher settings along with additional caching or minification plugin.
+We believe SiteGround will solve the bugs and add more features to the plugin or cPanel in future.

 - Easy to setup